barneydellar/SpaceTypes/README.md

 ## Conversion between spaces

 Actual geometric transformations are outsourced to a transform manager.
-This needs to implement two method templates: Transform and Transform33.
+This needs to implement two method templates: TransformPoint and TransformVector.
 Both of these methods receive an ExistingImplementation, and must also return an ExistingImplementation.

 Vectors from one space can be converted to another space.
-Under the hood, this makes a call to Transform33 on the TransformManager.
+Under the hood, this makes a call to TransformVector on the TransformManager.

 ```cpp
 const TransformManager tm;